MikhailStartsev/ASD_classification/README.md

 1. Follow the instructions here: https://github.com/marcellacornia/sam#requirements.
 Pay special attention to the library versions.

+2. [Should not be necessary anymore, the weights are now also in this repository; these instructions are here for reproducibility]
-2. Download the model weights from https://github.com/marcellacornia/sam/releases/download/1.0/sam-resnet_salicon2017_weights.pkl and put those in the SAM repository folder into `weights/sam-resnet_salicon_weights.pkl` (note the name difference between the downloaded file and its destination!)
+Download the model weights from https://github.com/marcellacornia/sam/releases/download/1.0/sam-resnet_salicon2017_weights.pkl and put those in the SAM repository folder into `weights/sam-resnet_salicon_weights.pkl` (note the name difference between the downloaded file and its destination!)